-The right-angled lever-release clamp that makes up the cradle part of the gimbal is available as an individual item, sold under the name Really Right Suff PG-CC Cradle Clamp and costing $190.
+The right-angled lever-release clamp that makes up the cradle part of the PG-02 Mk2 Full-Gimbal is available as an individual item.
+It is sold under the name Really Right Suff PG-CC Cradle Clamp and costs around $215.

 Just as Really Right Stuff do, many other gimbal manufacturers use an Arca-Swiss standard width dovetail rail for the vertical part of the gimbal cradle, and this means you can use the RRS Cradle Clamp as an upgrade to many different gimbals such as the Wimberley WH-200 and the ProMediaGear Katana and Katana Junior.

 I use the word “upgrade” very deliberately here because I think the experience of using a lever-release clamp on a gimbal is far superior to using a screw-lock clamp.
 While you are wrestling with a giant super-telephoto lens, trying to balance that $15,000 package on a plate with one hand, it just seems awkward to have to tighten a screw-lock clamp with several rotations of a knob.
 Closing a lever-release clamp is faster, considerably easier with gloves on, easier in cold weather and also much easier if you lack manual dexterity due to arthritis.
 Strangely, many gimbal manufacturers do not make lever-release clamps at all, and that is why those that want one, will most likely look towards the Really Right Stuff PG-CC.
 In fact, I don’t currently know of another option on the market.

 As with all Really Right Stuff products, you will pay a pretty penny to have this in your camera bag, but when you get it in your hands you feel the usual RRS workmanship, and you’ll also note that it was machined out of one solid block of aluminum.
 In this case, the right-angled design probably leads to some necessary machining wastage, attributing to the relatively high price.
 Note that one of their standard lever-release clamps costs $120.